Japan Rail Pass for Families: How to Choose Between JR and Regional Passes in 2025

 Q: What does the Japan Rail Pass cover?

-A: The JR Pass covers unlimited rides on most JR trains, including:
+A: The JR Pass covers unlimited rides on most JR-operated transport, including:

-– Some JR buses and ferries (like the ferry to Miyajima)
+– Some JR buses and ferries, like the Miyajima ferry

 Q: Does the Japan Rail Pass include bullet trains (Shinkansen)?

-A: Yes, the JR Pass includes most Shinkansen trains such as the Hikari, Sakura, and Kodama.
-However, it does not cover the faster Nozomi or Mizuho services on the Tokaido and Sanyo lines unless you purchase a special supplementary ticket.
+A: Yes, the JR Pass includes most Shinkansen trains, such as the Hikari, Sakura, and Kodama.
+It does not include Nozomi or Mizuho services on the Tokaido and Sanyo lines, unless you buy a supplementary ticket.

 Q: Does the Japan Rail Pass cover Tokyo subway or Osaka Metro?